yderidde/bindstyle-ember-helper/README.md

 <div class="bar" style="width:200px"></div>
 ```

-Note: Unit expansion works in exactly the same way as jQuery's `css` method (in fact it uses the same underlying code).
+Note: Unit expansion works in exactly the same way as jQuery's `css` method (in fact it uses the same underlying jQuery methods).